Frida7771/HealthManager/README.md

 # Health Management Platform

 ## Project Overview
-This project is a health management platform built with Java (Spring Boot) for the backend and Vue.js (Element UI) for the frontend.
+This project is a health management platform built with Java (Spring Boot) for the backend and React/JavaScript for the frontend.
 The system implements RESTful APIs, supports health record management, file uploads, data visualization, and role-based access control to enhance user experience and system scalability.

 ---